fredrikaverpil/mylittleci/CUSTOMIZE.md

 Documentation is done with [Sphinx](https://www.sphinx-doc.org/en/master/), and you can find all configuration in [docs/conf.py](docs/conf.py).
 View the built documentation by downloading it from one of the the [Github Actions runs](https://github.com/fredrikaverpil/mylittleci/actions?query=workflow%3Amylittleci).

+You can import your documentation into readthedocs e.g. by entering the details manually [here](https://readthedocs.org/dashboard/import/manual).

 ## Tests

 Enter the `test` folder.
 In here you can use the [tests/TEST_PLAN.md](tests/TEST_PLAN.md) and the [tests/TEST_STRATEGY.md](tests/TEST_STRATEGY.md) to define your test plan and test strategy.